k21971/Hack/README.md

 # restoHack: Bringing 1984 Hack Back from the Dead

+**restoHack** is a full-blooded resurrection of *Hack*, the 1984 roguelike that spawned *NetHack*.
+Not a remake.
+Not a reboot.
+This is *software preservation with a blowtorch and a scalpel*.

-**restoHack** is a complete restoration of *Hack*, the original 1984 roguelike that spawned *NetHack*.
-This is software preservation - making the original code compile, run, and dungeon-crawl exactly as it did in 1984, while modernizing the infrastructure for stability.
+The goal: make the original code compile, run, and dungeon-crawl exactly as it did when floppy was King.

+Think resto-mod: the soul stays vintage, the internals get a precision rebuild.

 **Philosophy**: "Fix what breaks, preserve what works" - authentic 1984 gameplay with modern build system and safety improvements.